antonyxiao/commute/README.md

 # Transit App

-A full-stack transit application providing real-time bus schedules and vehicle locations for Victoria, BC.
+A full-stack transit application providing real-time bus schedules and vehicle locations for Transit agencies using GTFS.

 ## Project Structure